-Being Patient: What have you found in your research on the MIND diet and how did you conduct your study?
+Being Patient: What have you found in your research on the MIND diet?

 Dr. Morris: I’ve been researching nutrition and the brain for over 25 years.
 My team and I have been studying individual nutrients, starting with antioxidants.
 We focused on foods’ fat composition, as well as fruits, vegetables and seafood.
 We found that foods in these categories were associated with slower decline in cognitive abilities and a reduced incidence of Alzheimer’s disease.